Introduction To Manual Brewing

 Who is it not for?

 As much as I love manual coffee brewing, I have to admit that it’s not for everyone.
-Especially, older coffee drinkers and nescafé addicts seem to take offense with this kind of slow and deliberate brewing ritual.
+Especially, very conservative coffee drinkers and nescafé addicts seem to take offense with this kind of slow and deliberate brewing ritual.

-For many people coffee is not about sensory exploration and enjoyment; rather it’s about the daily caffeine kick and habit.
+For many people coffee is not about sensory exploration and enjoyment; rather it’s about obtaining the daily caffeine kick.

-I have heard my colleague and fellow Coffee Chronicler, Oliver Strand, explain that coffee is intimately connected with identity and adulthood for many people.
+Previously, my colleague and fellow Coffee Chronicler, Oliver Strand, has explained that coffee is intimately connected with identity and adulthood for many people.
 It’s almost an insult to them and their choices in life if somebody comes along and tries to teach them a new way of doing things.
 Hence, the occasional hipster allegations and insults.

 Another subset of people who should steer clear of manual brewing are the latte lovers.
 If you make a delicious cup of Aeropress, it’s a pity to smother it with steamed milk.
 The kind of coffee that is used for manual brewing tends to be roasted rather lightly.
 Coffee with milk tastes a lot better with a darker roasted, concentrated shot of espresso.